jkimlab/TAMA/README.md

         - File name: abundance_profile.*.out
         ('*' is the input meta-score threshold (value of META-THRESHOLD parameter))
+        * To generate the abundance profile, filtered read classification profile is generated before abundance estimation.
+        * The filtered read classification profile: read_classi.*.out ('*' is the input meta-score threshold (value of META-THRESHOLD parameter))

         - File format: there are seven columns with header line